serenity-bdd/serenity-junit-starter/README.md

-# Serenity Cucumber Starter project
+# Serenity JUnit Starter project

 This is the simplest possible build script setup for Serenity BDD using Java.

-This is a very minimal sample project using Cucumber and Serenity BDD in Java.
+This is a very minimal sample project using JUnit and Serenity BDD in Java.
 You can use this project as a quick starting point for your own projects.

-There is a single feature file with one scenario.
-The scenario has three steps, the last of which is pending.

 ## Get the code